 We had to 'educate without teaching'.
-We could not assume (any common language, medical terminology, undergraduate general or medical education.)
+We could not assume any common language, medical terminology, undergraduate general or medical education.
 There was no ethnicity, no geography, no climate, no religion or culture that we could refer to.
-Using Al also needs to look at these issues but currently what has been churned out seems to focus on first world culture.
-Maybe just those with some money still left in their pockets.
+Using Al also needs to look at these issues but currently what has been churned out by the big techs seems to focus on first world culture, just those with some money still left in their pockets.

-From all the data in the ASO project we noticed a course of antibiotics in a lifetime of a person in a developing nation with an untreated chronic condition could have saved longterm cancer and we found that the mind did indeed play a part in the efficacy of cancer treatment.
+From all the data in the ASO project we noticed a course of antibiotics in a lifetime of a person in a developing nation who had an untreated chronic condition could have saved longterm cancer and we found that the mind did indeed play a part in the efficacy of cancer treatment.
 I think these observations were made with love - a caring concern for WHY these patterns emerged.
+This is just one small illustration of no matter how much AI is 'out there to be tapped into' the situation in populations around the world are all different and language/dialects are different even within countries.